- 4 Bedrooms

 - Private vacation home

-Sensational private community with dock access.
+Pretty private community with dock access.
 Centrally located Close to Parris Island, Beaufort , Hilton Head Island, and Hunting Island.
 Located an hours drive from Charleston and Savannah.
 Close to I-95.
-Appreciate long walks with striking vistas of the Broad River Bridge.
-Savor a nighttime out with dinner at the 11th street docks or Madison’s in Port Royal.
+Savor long walks with impressive vistas of the Broad River Bridge.
+Appreciate a nighttime out with dinner at the 11th street docks or Madison’s in Port Royal.
 Four bedrooms, two and half baths sleeps eight.

 About the Area